DBS Bank: Indonesia

 DBS has a 99%-owned subsidiary, PT Bank DBS Indonesia, with 39 branches and sub-branches in 11 cities.

 On 2 April 2012, DBS announced that it was planning to buy over a majority stake in Bank Danamon from Temasek Holdings.
 Initial reactions to the proposed purchase in Indonesia were cautious with most commentators saying that the deal was expected to be approved but that government regulators would doubtless wish to look at some of the details, including reciprocity from Singapore policy makers, quite closely before making a final decision.

 On 31 July 2013, DBS announced that it had allowed the Bank Danamon bid to lapse, but that they remained committed to Indonesia and will continue to invest and grow the franchise.

 Taiwan

 DBS first established a presence in Taiwan in 1983.

 In May 2008, DBS integrated Taiwan's Bowa Bank into its operations after acquiring the "good bank assets" in February.
 There are 40 distribution outlets across the country, half of which are based in Taipei.

-In January 2022, DBS announced the acquisition of Citigroup’s consumer banking business in Taiwan, paying a premium of S$930 million (NT$22 billion) at the close of the deal.
+In January 2022, DBS announced the acquisition of Citigroup’s consumer banking business franchises in Taiwan, paying a premium of S$930 million (NT$22 billion) at the close of the deal.
 After completing the acquisition on 14 August 2023, DBS became the largest foreign bank by assets in Taiwan.